zaydzuhri/flame/README.md

 </div>

-Welcome to 🔥 `flame`, a minimal and efficient framework built on `torchtitan` for training Flash Linear Attention (FLA) models with blazing efficiency.
+Welcome to 🔥 `flame`, a minimal and efficient framework built on `torchtitan` for training Flash Linear Attention (FLA) models (and more broadly, arbitrary autoregressive language models) with blazing efficiency.

 **Feature Highlights:**